KRoperUK/KRoperUK.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science student at University of Birmingham
+subtitle: Technology Engineer Graduate at Lloyds Banking Group

 profile:
   align: right
   image: prof-pic.png
   image_circular: false # crops the image to make it circular
-  address:

 news: true  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"